Generative Ai Policy

 AI-generated visuals may distort or misrepresent scientific information.

-- AI-generated illustrations or cover art require explicit editorial approval.
+4. AI-generated cover art requires editorial approval.

 Article 5: Disclosure and Transparency

-Reason: To ensure openness and accurate attribution of scholarly work.
+Reason: To ensure openness and proper attribution.

 Article 6: Authorship Responsibility